Saliency-Bench: A Comprehensive Benchmark for Evaluating Visual Explanations: A Comprehensive Benchmark for Evaluating Visual Explanations

-In this section, we introduce our proposed XAI Benchmark for Visual Explanations.
-We begin by presenting a newly constructed dataset collection, providing both an overview of the dataset collection and a detailed introduction to each dataset.
-Subsequently, we present the formulation and evaluation metrics for visual explanation tasks.
+In this section, we introduce Saliency-Bench, our proposed benchmark for evaluating visual explanations in XAI.
+We begin with an overview of Saliency-Bench in Section~\ref{sec:overview}, followed by a detailed description of the dataset collection in Section~\ref{sec:datasets}, which includes both an overview of the datasets and the annotation process.
+Finally, we discuss the proposed standardized evaluation pipeline to assess visual explanation in Section~\ref{sec:evaluation}.